datopian/flowershow/site/content/docs/mdx.md

 # MDX

-All of your markdown files are parsed as MDX files by Flowershow.
-This means you not only can write your content using Markdown syntax, but also extend it with JSX, JavaScript expressions, and `import` and `export` statements.
+Flowershow parses all of your Markdown files as MDX.
+This means you not only can write your content with your old friend Markdown, but also extend it with JSX, JavaScript expressions, and `import` and `export` statements.
 It's basically Markdown on steroids 😀💪!

+Let's see what exactly is MDX and what's so cool about it!

 ## What is MDX?